 While the kids were playing, we discovered from the workers at the park that there is another similar park out in Markham Reserve, Victory Boulevard, Ashburton.
-There is a write-up about it on Melbourne Playgrounds but it is no longer accurate.
-The new view of the park can be seen here:
+There is a write-up about it on Melbourne Playgrounds.
+Check out a view of the park here:

 Of course, there are also the paid jungle gyms that you can take the kids to like Monkey Mania at the Docklands, but with all the free parks and playgrounds available, there really isn’t a need to frequent these places.

-For more parks and activities you can do with the kids around Melbourne, you should check out Melbourne Playgrounds (although it appears that not all the information they have is up to date).
+For more parks and activities you can do with the kids around Melbourne, you should check out Melbourne Playgrounds.